roahmlab/RAPTOR/Coding/README.md

  ### Kinematics & Dynamics
 For some of the constraints, such as end effector position, or torque limits, we need to compute the forward kinematics and inverse dynamics of the robot.
-The core function is also called `compute(const Eigen::VectorXd& z, bool compute_derivatives)`
+The core function is also called `compute(const Eigen::VectorXf& z, bool compute_derivatives)`

  - The forward kinematics or the inverse dynamics class usually requires a shared pointer of a trajectory class in the constructor.
  - In `compute`, the `compute` of the trajectory class will first be called, to update the trajectories of all joints.